heather-desiree-carl-NLP-project/NLP-group-project/README.md

 ## Findings:
 ### Explore:
 - PHP is the most commonly used coding language
+- Bigrams and Trigrams have variable phrases for each language

 ### Modeling:
-- Baseline:
-    - XX%
 - Models Made:
-    - Logistic Regression
+    - Linear SVC
     - KNN
 - Best Model:
-    - XX Classifier
+    - Linear SVC (on lemmatized data)
 - Model testing:
     - Train
         - XX%